Epiphany: It only took 4.5 months of travel to get to this point, but suddenly… I’m looking forward to working again! GASP!

 Across the Earth, former co-workers are bubbling in Term, Behavior, and Effort Grades for each of their one hundred and twenty four students.

 And me?
-Well, I am on a Southern Thai island, looking out at the cloudy ocean, thinking of you all, and writing this.
+Well, I am on the Southern Thai island of Ko Lanta, looking out at the cloudy ocean, thinking of you all, and writing this.
 Hello!

 The answer is complicated.
 On the surface, I suppose I’m just another indolent backpacker.
 But in reality, I have been chugging away at a multi-part mini-career.